monsoonmaelstrom/book2/book2.md

 “Liam?”

-“Liam.
-Being responsible for another person’s life is a terrible thing.”
+“Liam,” I concur.
+“Being responsible for another person’s life is a terrible thing.”

 “I don’t know.
 I hear it has some nice perks,” Davy remarks.